lvlrSajjad/ignite-boilerplate-andross-typescript/README.md

 then changes on your reducer will be persisted

 ## :smiley: Social Media Template
-This template provides some components and screens with navigation for starting a chat app project .
+This template provides some components and screens with navigation for starting a chat app project. it's also an example of how to start working with this boiler plate.
 Inside the template i used farid safi's Gifted Chat for chat screen.
+You can use this template by choosing it on boilerplate installation.
 ## :heart: Recommended Components For Use In The Project
   ### Mapbox Component